 Gareth Lewis is a UK singer, songwriter and musician from Swansea, Wales with a long career in the music industry.

-Some of Gareth’s proudest achievements include writing and recording ‘The Time We Took On the World’ for the Welsh Homeless football team, who competed in the Homeless World Cup in Cuba.
-In 2020, Gareth had the opportunity to record a song he’d co-written ‘Don’t Feel Like Love’ at broadcasting legend Bob Harris’s house for Steve Balsamo’s latest EP.
+Some of Gareth’s proudest achievements include writing and recording ‘The Time We Took On the World’ for the Welsh Homeless football team, which competed in the Homeless World Cup in Cuba.
+In 2020, Gareth recorded a song he’d co-written ‘Don’t Feel Like Love’ at broadcasting legend Bob Harris’s house for Steve Balsamo’s latest EP.

 In 2021, a song he co-wrote called ‘Something New’ with songwriting team Delta Kills was used in an online advert by Porsche featuring Bill and Ted stars Keanu Reeves and Alex Winter.

 As an original musician, Gareth has supported British rock band The Struts, and UK singer/songwriter John Adams.
 Alongside Steve Balsamo and Andy Collins of the Swansea band The